cor/LD33/_posts/2015-08-24-submission.md

 Controls: WASD / Arrow keys.

 Everything is made from scratch, the art, music, sound effects, particles and all scripts.
-See http://cor.github.io/LD33/ for all previous builds and source code.

 Direct downloads: